NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/overview-history.rst

 Overview
 ========

+NLNZ Tools SIP Generation Newspapers is an adaptation of NLNZ Tools SIP Generation Fairfax.
+It has been adapted to be configurable for different newspaper types other than just Fairfax.
-NLNZ Tools SIP Generation Fairfax is designed to prepare Fairfax-specific SIPs for ingestion into the Rosetta archiving system.
-Its purpose is to automate the generation of Fairfax SIPs from Fairfax files.
+It prepares SIPs for ingestion into the Rosetta archiving system.
+Its purpose is to automate the generation of SIPs from Newspaper files.

 What it is *NOT*
 ----------------

--   It is *NOT* specific to any other ingestion besides Fairfax publications.
+-   It is *NOT* specific to any other ingestion besides the newspaper publications it is configured for.

 History